paolofullone/SignalR/readme.md

 ## Running the project

-This docker-compose will automatically create a Sql Server and poplate the database.
+This docker-compose will automatically create a SQL Server and populate the database.

 Run the project via Visual Studio with the pre-defined launch settings.
-Both the server and the client application will be initalized:
+Both the server and the client application will be initialized:

 <img src='./images/startup.png'>

-If everything works fine it will start:
+Follow these steps to launch the project.

 <img src='./images/init.png'>

 ## Sample Consumer

-It also includes a sample console application that will connect to the SignalR hub and receive the messages sent by the server and print them in the console.
+It also includes a sample console application that will connect to the SignalR hub and display streamed data in real-time.

 <img src='./images/finish.png'>

 <hr>

-## Data Streamming
+## Data Streaming

-In this project we needed to stream the data from the database to the client application connected to the SignalR hub.
-We **didn't wanted to wait untill all the data was loaded** to send it to the client.
+In this project we needed to stream the data from the database to the client application connected to the SignalR hub. **I designed the system to stream data as it loaded**.
 So in the **repository and service** layers we used an **IEnumerable** to stream the data as it was being loaded from the database.

 ```csharp
 public class SampleMessageRepository(IDbConnectionFactory connectionFactory) : ISampleMessageRepository